dthorburn/NCD_Genome_Scan/README.md

 # NCD1

 There are some minor changes I am making to the NCD1 code too.
 The ealier changes should only increase the accuracy of NCD1 due to a more accurate calculation of ```MAF``` being achieved.
 The major changes I've made are:
 * Windows now start at position 1 of the chromosome, rather than the first SNP.
-This means your first informative site should now be included in multiple windows, rather than just the first.
+This means your first informative site can now be included in multiple windows, rather than just the first - window size dependent.
 * I've added extra columns for ```Chr```, ```Start```, and ```End``` to the final output of NCD1 for ease of use in downstream analyses.
 As well as re-ordering the output by the ```Start``` column.
 At least in my attempts to use the original, information was being lost becuase of how the ```Win.ID``` column was being handled, though I still don't know why.